 - 6 U.S.C.
 571 - 580 authorizes the creation of the Emergency Communications Division of CISA, designed to promote interoperable communications among public safety officials.

-- The Cybersecurity Information Sharing Act of 2015 (6 U.S.C.
+- The Cybersecurity Information Sharing Act of 2015 (CISA 2015) (6 U.S.C.
 1501-1533), which required the Department of Homeland Security to establish a capability and process for sharing cyber threat indicators with both the federal government and private sector entities.
-This statute creates incentives for private companies to share information with the government through DHS notwithstanding any other law – companies receive liability protections, privileges are maintained, proprietary information is protected, information is not released under the Freedom of Information Act, and others.
-These aspects are further detailed in multiple guidance documents, especially the DHS-DOJ guidance to non-Federal entities, available at https://us-cert.cisa.gov/ais.
+This statute creates incentives for non-federal entities to share cyber threat indicators and defensive measures in accordance with the statutory requirements with the government through DHS notwithstanding any other law – companies receive liability protections, privileges are maintained, proprietary information is protected, information is not released under the Freedom of Information Act (FOIA), and others.
+The statute also creates protections for cyber threat indicators and defensive measures shared in accordance with the statutory requirements with state, local, tribal, and territorial (SLTT) entities, including that the information shall be exempt from disclosure under SLTT freedom of information laws.
+These aspects are further detailed in multiple guidance documents, especially the DHS-DOJ Guidance to Assist Non-Federal Entities to Share Cyber Threat Indicators and Defensive Measures with Federal Entities under the Cybersecurity Information Sharing Act of 2015, available at cisa.gov/ais.

 - The Federal Information Systems Modernization Act (FISMA) (44 U.S.C.
 3551-3558) establishes CISA’s central role in the security of the information and information systems of federal, executive-branch, civilian agencies.
 CISA administers the implementation of government-wide policies, deploy technologies to assist in the protection of federal agencies’ networks, and issue binding operational directives to agencies to safeguard information and information systems from known or reasonably suspected information security threats, vulnerabilities and risks.